-Former Canadian Collegiate Athletic Association President Glenn Ruiter will be inducted into the CCAA Hall of Fame in the Builder Category.
+Former Canadian Collegiate Athletic Association President Glenn Ruiter was inducted into the CCAA Hall of Fame in the Builder Category.

 Ruiter served on the CCAA Executive from 1985-94 and 2000-2008.
 The former Athletic Director at John Abbott College was the President of the CCAA from 1987-90.